rust-lang/rfcs/text/0000-procedural-vtables.md

 }
 ```

 where `vtable` is the same vtable you'd get for `&SomeStruct as &dyn MyTrait`.
 Since you can't invoke `MyTrait` methods on `Foo<dyn MyTrait>`, there are no pointer indirection problems or anything.
 This is also how it works without this RFC.

-If you want to invoke methods on the `b` field, you have to do `z.b.foo()`, which will give you a `&dyn MyTrait` reference via `&z.b` and then everything works out just like with direct references (well, because now you have a direct reference).
+If you want to invoke methods on the `b` field, you have to do `z.b.foo()`, which will works by

-# Reference-level explanation
-[reference-level-explanation]: #reference-level-explanation
+invoking `CustomProjectionToUnsized::project_unsized(z, offset!(SomeStruct::b))`.
+The resulting pointer
+is again a wide pointer `&dyn MyTrait`, but with an adjusted data pointer to allow any trait methods to properly
+work on the type.
+This data pointer adjustment is wide pointer specific and overridable via the `CustomProjectionToUnsized` trait.
+For regular fields the `CustomProjection` trait handles the extraction of the sized pointer to the field.

+## Traits managing the unsizing and projecting

 When unsizing, the `<dyn MyTrait as CustomUnsize>::unsize` is invoked.
 The only reason that trait must be
 `impl const CustomUnsize` is to restrict what kind of things you can do in there, it's not
 strictly necessary.
 This restriction may be lifted in the future.

-For all other operations, the methods on `<dyn MyTrait as CustomUnsized>` is invoked.
+For all other operations, the methods on `<dyn MyTrait as CustomUnsized>::WidePointer` are invoked.

 When obtaining function pointers from vtables, instead of computing an offset, the `MyTrait for dyn MyTrait` impl's
 methods are invoked, allowing users to insert their own logic for obtaining the runtime function pointer.